Language-Research-Technology/crate-o/README.md

 # Crate-O?

+Status: PRE ALPHA WORK IN PROGRESS -- planning for an alpha release in May 2023.

 Crate-O is a  browser-based editor for  Research Object Crates  ([RO-Crate]).
 RO-Crate is a flexible, developer-friendly approach to linked-data description and packaging .
 Crate-O is designed to:
 - describe files on a user’s computer and to add contextual information about those files
 - OR, to skip the files and describe abstract contextual entities such as in a Cultural Collection or an encyclopaedia